 This tater tot casserole recipe comes together super quickly and is very easy to make.

-Add the enchilada sauce, stirring well to combine, followed by the cheese.
+Photo 6.
+Add the enchilada sauce, stirring well to combine.

 Can this be made in advance?